Have a Romantic Spa Night at Home: Everything You’d Need to Set the Mood, Relax, and Feel Pampered

 What can you do to set the spa night mood?

 - Chill music.
 Pick music that’s ambient or something groovy without words.
 Nothing too upbeat, just slow and melodic so it’s just enough to add some mood but not enough to distract.
-We like genres like lo fi or using a favorite soundtrack since these usually don’t have lyrics.
+We like genres like lo-fi or using a favorite soundtrack since these usually don’t have lyrics.

 - Low lights.
 This is where candles come in if you’ve got them.
 Else, turn on lights from an adjacent room and let the light shine in.
 This keeps the room semi-dark but not where you’ll run into another or fall asleep from relaxing too much (haha).

 - Clean room.
 Clean up the room before you want to start relaxing whether this is the bathroom, bedroom, living room, or patio.
 You don’t want to get the urge to clean when you’re meant to be relaxing.
-Plus, you don’t want random gunk sticking to you when you’re suppose to be clean.
+Plus, you don’t want random gunk sticking to you when you’re supposed to be clean.

 - Nice smells.
 Scented candles and oils will do the trick, here.
 Pick something you both would enjoy or go with the classics like vanilla, lavender, or ocean breeze.
 You can theme the smell and really get that aromatherapy going by matching it with the body products you’re using, too!